 A common complaint I hear from clients is about how bad ‘other people’ are at email etiquette.
 So, we’ve assembled a few do’s and don’ts of writing clear, productive and helpful emails.

-Think Productive’s UK office did an informal survey to find out all of our biggest email pet peeves and boy, did they get an earful!
+Think Productive’s Head Office did an informal survey to find out all of our biggest email pet peeves and boy, did they get an earful!
 Below are some of their top inbox annoyances.
 (Feel free to add yours in the comments section!)

 1. Misuse of Subject Line

 Use the subject line like the headline in a newspaper.
 Don’t always leave as “Re: ABC” if the topic has actually moved on” Rob Geraghty

 When you write an email, be smart with the subject line – give the recipient a heads-up of what the email contains and what is expected from them. ie Meeting Agenda for Monday – (please read and distribute).
 Read our blog post on Email Subject lines for more details on this topic.

 2. Unnecessary CC’ing

 Do you really need to include all those people in your email CC (carbon-copy) list?
 Make it clear why each person is included in the email: what do you need them to do?
 Are you addressing them directly (use ‘to’) or are you just keeping them in the loop? (cc)